SSDBM/2021/calls.md

 ## Submission Guidelines

 Authors are invited to submit original, unpublished manuscripts.
 We solicit research papers (long and short), and demo papers.
 All submissions should be formatted according to the [ACM Master Article "sigconf" proceedings template](https://www.acm.org/publications/proceedings-template).
-SSDBM 2020 is single-blind reviewed; authors must include their names and affiliations on the first page.
+SSDBM 2021 is single-blind reviewed; authors must include their names and affiliations on the first page.

-The submission site is on [Easychair](https://easychair.org/conferences/?conf=ssdbm2020).
+The submission site is on [Easychair](https://easychair.org/conferences/submission_new?a=25572222).

-The submission deadline is ~~February 24~~ **March 10** at 23:59 AoE (Anywhere on Earth) time.
+The submission deadline is <span style="color:red;">TBA</span> at 23:59 AoE (Anywhere on Earth) time.